epyonavenger/debootstrap/README.md

   * Firefox/Chrome + dock pins (on desktop installs).
   * Flatpak + default repos.
   * Gnome Firmware for firmware updates.
+  * VA, VDPAU, OpenCL, and Vulkan packages.
+  * systemd-zram-generator for zram-based swap.
   * systemd-networkd based DHCP for all physical adapters (on server installs).

 ### Using These Scripts
 1. As the numbering might suggest, you want to start by running `00_start_here.sh` to populate the `answers.env` file, unless you already have one.